b1tr0t/PEPC/explainer.md

 the critical decision moment of the journey.
 A semantic element and modal UI are connected in the same proposal as accurately capturing user intent is essential to reducing the modal's potential for user annoyance.
-While we believe improvements to existing capability based permission journeys can and should be explored, we believe there to have limited headroom for optimization, and that this proposal offers a significantly better user experience for users and developers.
+While we believe improvements to existing capability based permission flows can and should be explored, we believe there to have limited headroom for optimization, and that this proposal offers a significantly better user experience for users and developers.